6 Scare-Free Haunts for Timid Tots

-‘Tis the time of year for tricks and treats, but many small fry much prefer the treats.
-Spooks and scares, which are fun for grown ups and big kids can leave little ones with big nightmares.
-Happily, there are plenty of Halloween themed events in the Los Angeles area that combine a huge heaping of fun with just a hint of fright for little ghouls and boys.
-Dress the family up in black and orange and gear up for a fun filled day, or night, of fall favorites.
-Sweet dreams guaranteed.
+‘Tis the time of year for tricks and treats, but those of us with tiny tots are smart to stick strictly to treats!
+Spooks and scares that are fun for big kids can leave little ones with nightmares.
+Happily, there are plenty of Halloween themed events in LA that combine a huge heaping of Halloween fun without a hint of fright for little ghouls and boys.
+And rest easy, those sweet dreams won’t be interrupted (well, any more than usual!).

 Fillmore and Western Railway Pumpkin Liner

-All aboard the pumpkin liner!
-Head on down to the Fillmore and Western Railway for a ride on one of their historic steam engines.
+All aboard the Pumpkin Liner!
+Lil’ conductors will love to visit Fillmore and Western Railway for a ride on one of their historic steam engines.
 Riding the train is half the fun as you venture through scenic farmland.
 For adults, be sure to check out the snack bar, which sells a great selection of pumpkin ales.
-Your destination is a one of kind fall festival complete with games, corn mazes, barbeque, arts, crafts, baked goods, and pumpkin patch fun.
+Your destination is a one of kind fall festival complete with games, corn mazes, barbecue, arts, crafts, baked goods, and pumpkin patch fun.
+No scares in sight!
 Call ahead for reservations; many departures sell out quickly.